yonahbox/Yonah_ROS_packages/bonesms_ws/src/air_sms/Readme.md

     * Request one SMS from the aircraft: "ping"
     * Request flight mode: "ping mode"
     * Request aircraft status text messages: "ping msg"
+    * Request vibration levels in x, y and z axes: "ping vibe"
+    * Request total number of clipping events in x, y and z axes: "ping clipping"

 Commands are not case sensitive